 - Better performance than its competitors’ dissolved oxygen sensors

-- Self cleaning option – reduces maintenance to none!
+- Self cleaning option – eliminates the need for maintenance

 - Self verification option – automatic sensor check